 Upward revision of the provisional profit creates an increased provisional tax liability.
 This in effect results in underpayment relating to the instalment previously paid, up to the date of revision.
-The underpayment needs to be settled by the following due date and it will carry interest at 2,25% p.a. and a fixed penalty of 5%.
+The underpayment needs to be settled by the following due date and it will carry interest at 5% p.a. plus a 5% penalty on the tax due.
+An additional penalty of 5% may be imposed by the Tax Department (TD) if the tax remains unpaid two months after the statutory deadline (i.e. for the 1st instalment, the penalty will be imposed from 1 October onwards).

-If the provisional taxable profit for 2023 is less than 75% of the final taxable profit computed based on the audited financial statements, then a 10% additional tax is added to the tax liability payable.
-For this reason, it may be more tax effective to execute payments through the provisional tax assessment system rather than submitting a nil return and pay the final tax together with a 10% additional tax in 2023.
+If the provisional taxable profit for 2024 is less than 75% of the final taxable profit computed based on the audited financial statements, then a 10% additional tax is added to the tax liability payable.
+For this reason, it may be more tax effective to execute payments through the provisional tax assessment system rather than submitting a nil return and pay the final tax together with a 10% additional tax in 2024.